sktrinh12/drug-combo-studies/README.md

 Run `npm run start` in frontend directory.
 Run `python main.py` in backend directory.
 Ensure the python environemnt has all the libraries from `requirements.txt`.
 Access `localhost:3000` which will point to the `CsvUpload` component.
 Users can drag n' drop `.csv` files to generate the Score table.

+### Architecture

+ReactJS frontend and fastapi python backend.
+Postgres is a dependency for testing of public sample datasets extracted from: `http://drugcombdb.denglab.org/`.
+Source file: `drugcombs_response.csv`

 ### Testing

 Browse to `http://localhost:3000/test?compound_id=${FT_NUMBER}`